Komal Rizvi: Television show hosting

 Rizvi started her TV hosting career with Karachi Nights With Komal.
 The highlight of her hosting career remains the TV show she did for Hum in Pakistan where she hosted Hum TV Mornings With Komal and Nachley, and the popular dance reality show for ARY.

 Singing

-Rizvi was a part of Coke Studio's third season where she performed "Daaneh Pe Daanah" with folk singer Akhtar Chanal Zahri.
-Originally written and composed by Zahri himself, the song fondly sings the praises of the province Balochistan he hails from.
-Presenting an unconventional alliance, this Coke Studio rendition of the popular folk song fused with Sindhi Sufi classic "Lal Meri Path" took both well-loved anthems to a new level in 2011.
+Rizvi was a part of Coke Studio's third season where she performed Daaneh Pe Daanah with folk singer Akhtar Chanal Zahri.
+Originally written and composed by Zahri himself, the song sings the praises of the province Balochistan he hails from.
+This Coke Studio rendition of the folk song, fused with Sindhi Sufi classic Lal Meri Path, took both well-loved anthems to a new level in 2011.

-Reborn against the backdrop of a modern funk groove, the song became a colorful musical demonstration of diversity with Zahri and Rizvi, two strong yet vastly different personalities, combining their voices in a symbolic celebration of individuality.